 What kinds of compensation can you count on a U-Haul truck accident attorney to get for you?
 Money to cover:

 We also make sure to fight for compensation for both your economic and non-economic damages.
-This means we’re not just adding up the figures that represent your financial losses; we’re also calculating the dollar value of the losses that don’t have a clear price.
+This means we’re not just adding up the figures that represent your financial losses; we’re also calculating the dollar value of the losses that don’t have a clear price, like the pain and suffering you’ve been through.

 It’s the question every accident victim asks: How much is my case worth?